 Accomodation: Hotel Real Colegiata de San Isidoro

-From Madrid, we’ll travel by van through the Sierra de Guadarrama and over the fertile plains of Castile to the historic city of León, founded in 68 B.C. and home to the cathedral with the most beautiful stained glass windows in Spain.
+You will meet your guides in Madrid and we’ll give you a lift through the Sierra de Guadarrama and over the fertile plains of Castile to the historic city of León, founded in 68 B.C.
+León’s cathedral has the most beautiful stained glass windows in all of Spain.
 On the way, we will stop for lunch in Rueda, famous for its exquisite white wine, Verdejo.
-We’ll spend the late afternoon visiting the Cathedral, wandering around the winding, slate-paved streets of the Barrio Húmedo (renowned for some of the best tapas bars in Castile); and, before dinner, we’ll head to the Madres Carbajales convent to get that all-important piece of documentation that will record our pilgrimage – the Credencial del Peregrino.
+We’ll spend the late afternoon visiting the Cathedral, wandering around the winding, slate-paved streets of the Barrio Húmedo (known for some of the best tapas bars in Castile).
+Before dinner, we’ll head to the Madres Carbajales convent to get that all-important piece of documentation that will record our pilgrimage – the Credencial del Peregrino.

 Day 2: Leon – Astorga